ayaka-notes/texlive-full/README.md

 ## ✨ Features

+> [!Note]
+> Our TeX Live distribution has undergone rigorous testing across more than 10,000 LaTeX projects, all of which compiled successfully without errors.
+Our goal is to provide you with a self-hosted Overleaf experience that is as good as — or even better than — the official Overleaf service.

 - 🚀 Support Both x86_64 and arm64 server architectures
 - 📦 Full and Optimized TeXLive installation
 - 🧩 Preinstalled common fonts and utilities
 - 🐳 Ready to use with Docker and Docker Compose
-- 🧪 Tested with Overleaf Server Pro / Overleaf Pro
+- 🧪 Tested with Overleaf CEP / Ayakaleaf Pro
 - 🔄 Regularly Updated with Latest TeXLive Releases
 - 🏷 Multiple TeXLive Version tags (2020 – Latest)
 - 🧑‍🔬 Knitr support for R code in LaTeX documents

-## 🎯 Overleaf Pro Usage
+## 🎯 Ayakaleaf Pro Usage

-TeXLive Full by Ayaka-notes is specially designed for [overleaf-pro](https://github.com/ayaka-notes/overleaf-pro), you can use the following environment variables to `config/variables.env` file if you are [toolkit user](https://github.com/overleaf/toolkit).
+TeXLive Full by Ayaka-notes is specially designed for [ayakaleaf-pro](https://github.com/ayaka-notes/ayakaleaf-pro), you can use the following environment variables to `config/variables.env` file if you are [toolkit user](https://github.com/overleaf/toolkit).

 For example:
 ```